 Psychology professor, Jonathan Haidt has coined the term ‘elevation’ to describe the ripple effects of acts of kindness.
 We do not need to be involved in the action ourselves but simply by witnessing a person perform a kindness for another we experience an uplifting feeling, which makes us feel good.
 Applied to the workplace actively developing kindness and compassion helps to spread an attitude of service and commitment among staff.
 As they learn to care for themselves with compassion they extend that heightened understanding to others.

-As with meditation, a compassionate working environment is likely to encourage staff to stay in their post, need less sick leave and experience a reduction in stress.
+As with meditation, a compassionate working environment is likely to encourage staff to stay in their post, to need less sick leave and experience a reduction in stress.

 What can we do as individual employees?